 Set a good example: Your lectures about the harmful effects of TV are likely to go in one ear and out the other if you’re still watching hours each day.
-Be a role model for your child and engage in healthier activities yourself, such as reading or gardening.
-In fact, you and your child can enjoy these fun activities together, strengthening your bond and keeping summertime boredom at bay.
+Be a role model for your child and engage in healthier activities yourself, such as reading.
+In fact, you and your child can enjoy these fun activities together, strengthening your bond and keeping boredom at bay.

 Plan something fun: There are plenty of activities the whole family can do at home without the need for a TV.
 A little creativity can go a long way in crafting a fun environment for your little ones.
 If you’re stumped for ideas, check out our list of brain break ideas for kids that gets them moving throughout the day.